pursuit-curriculum/unit-full-stack-web-development/intro-to-sql-joins/README.md

 |  2  |  Great Northern  | Twin Peaks | Washington |   3    | true | \|  | 11  | Penthouse | 10000 |   303    |  true  |    1     |
 |     |                  |            |            |        |      | \|  | 13  |   King    | 6000  |   001    | false  |    4     |

-Now you see that the Grand Budapest Hotel is excluded, but the mystery room with no hotel is now showing up.
+Now you see that the Grand Budapest Hotel is excluded, but the mystery room with no matching hotel is now showing up.

 ## Many-to-many joins